Train for a career in Radiologic Technology

 Once you have completed the prerequisite courses, fill out Macomb’s application for entry into the program before Feb.
 1 of the year you want to attend.

-You will then apply for acceptance at one of the collaborating Joint Review Committee on Education in Radiologic Technology (JRCERT) health care facilities to complete the 24-month hospital-based clinical and didactic components of the degree to earn a block of 30 semester credits.
+You will then apply for acceptance at one of the collaborating Joint Review Committee on Education in Radiology Technology (JRCERT) health care facilities to complete the 24-month hospital-based clinical and didactic (classroom) components of the degree to earn a block of 30 semester credits.
 Acceptance into the program is not automatic and is highly selective based on successful completion of individual health care facilities’ admission requirements.
 Upon transfer to the hospital-based program, your financial aid eligibility changes.
-We encourage you to meet with someone in Financial Aid to discuss these changes.
+We encourage you to meet with someone in our Financial Aid office to discuss these changes.